A Multi-Token Coordinate Descent Method for Semi-Decentralized Vertical Federated Learning: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by the Fundação para a Ciência e a Tecnologia through the Carnegie Mellon Portugal Program; by the grants U.S. National Science Foundation CCF-2007911 and ECCS-2318441; and by the CMU-Portugal project CMU/TIC/0016/2021.
+This work is supported in part by the Fundação para a Ciência e a Tecnologia through the Carnegie Mellon Portugal Program; by the grants U.S. National Science Foundation CCF-2007911 and ECCS-2318441/2537189; by the CMU-Portugal project CMU/TIC/0016/2021; by NOVA LINCS ref.
+UIDB/04516/2020 and ref.
+UIDP/04516/2020; by LARSyS FCT funding (DOI: 10.54499/LA/P/0083/2020); by PT Smart Retail project [PRR - 02/C05-i11/2024.C645440011-00000062], through IAPMEI - Agência para a Competitividade e Inovação; and by TaRDIS Horizon2020 Contract ID: 101093006.